How Explosive is Propane? (Octane Number, Flashpoint, Ignition)

 Propane is a highly explosive gas.
-It is one of the most common gases used in home and industry and has a wide range of uses.
+It is one of the most common gases used in homes and industries and has a wide range of uses.
 Propane is also a common fuel for barbecues, patio heaters, and other outdoor appliances.
 When propane is released into the air, it mixes with oxygen and can create an explosive mixture.
 Propane is also flammable, so it can easily ignite and cause an explosion.
 Propane explosions are often large and can cause extensive damage to property and people.

 The flammability of propane